 Governmental Healthcare Performance in Belize

-Human resources (HR) are an invaluable resource in any industry, profession or functional area.
+Human resources (HR) are an invaluable resource in any industry, profession, or functional area.
 Whether we look at the teachers who educate our society, healthcare workers who keep us healthy, policemen or firefighters who keep us safe, first-line workers and engineers that power our societies, or AI designers that take said societies to the next level in terms of development, human resources represent the fundamental building block when it comes to improving our livelihoods.

-As a result, the Human Resources for Universal Health Strategic Plan 2019-2024 has been put together around 5 pillars of the World Health Organization’s HR for Health Action Framework: leadership, policy, finance, education and partnership.
+As a result, the Human Resources for Universal Health Strategic Plan 2019-2024 has been put together around 5 pillars of the World Health Organization’s HR for Health Action Framework: leadership, policy, finance, education, and partnership.

 The World Health Organization estimates that there will be a shortage of 12.9 million health care workers worldwide by 2035.
-This is reason why after the initial 2014 Health Workforce Strategic Plan of Belize ended, the government began an analysis of the most crucial gaps within the system and what it needs to do in order to overcome their challenges.
+This is the reason why after the initial 2014 Health Workforce Strategic Plan of Belize ended, the government began an analysis of the most crucial gaps within the system and what it needs to do in order to overcome its challenges.

 Under the guidance of the Policy Analysis and Planning Unit in the Ministry of Health (MoH), a series of consultative meetings were scheduled, which ultimately outlined the HRH Strategic Plan’s five main objectives for the next five years, in accordance with the WHO’s framework: